qula4/student-data-analyzer/README.md

     ```

 ### Running the Script
-1. Ensure you are in the project's root directory (`student-data-analysis`) with the virtual environment activated.
+1. Ensure you are in the project's root directory (`student-data-analyzer`) with the virtual environment activated.
 2. Run the main script for top scorers (adjust if your file name is different):
     ```bash
     python top_scorers_analysis.py